 Behavior encompasses the lifestyle choices people make that increase their risk of heart disease.
 Adopting healthy behaviors can help lower heart disease risk.

-Unhealthy habits include eating foods high in saturated fat, salt or cholesterol; not getting enough physical activity; drinking too much alcohol; and smoking (including exposure to secondhand smoke).
+Unhealthy habits include eating foods high in saturated fats, trans fat, salt or cholesterol; not getting enough physical activity; drinking too much alcohol; and smoking (including exposure to secondhand smoke).

 “There are intrinsic risk factors that have to do with the biology of the heart itself or to patients' susceptibility to things like high cholesterol, high blood pressure and diabetes.”